Picture of Mia Hill

 If you’re the loving owner of a pet rabbit, it can be worrisome to notice your furry friend shedding more than usual.
-If you’ve ever had to clean up or vacuum up handfuls of fur clumps around play areas or hiding spots, then you know why it’s so important to take a closer look at what could be causing this problem.
+If you’ve ever had to clean up or vacuum up all the fur clumps around play areas or hiding spots, then you know why it’s so important to take a closer look at what could be causing this problem.

 Is it normal for rabbits to shed a lot?